Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 e-commerce solution allows visitors to log in.
 KX 13 users are created with random generated password and are used only for API authorization and assigning to MembershipContext.

-> **_NOTE:_** Please implement double opt-in mechanism for user registration to ensure users's are paired safely between
+> **_NOTE:_** Please implement double opt-in mechanism for user registration to ensure the users are paired safely between
 > XbyK and KX 13.
-In current Dancing Goat example, we dont't have double opt-in mechanism implemented, but we recommend  it as best practice.
+In current Dancing Goat example, we don't have double opt-in mechanism implemented, but we recommend  it as best practice.

 #### Current known limitations
 Roles synchronization isn't currently supported.
 We assume website members to be already synchronized between client (XbyK) and KX app before starting using this API.